 Fun Drawing Game

 For this game, each student will need a paper plate (or a mini whiteboard) and a marker.
-Students will follow the directions below, drawing everything with their plate on their head!
+Students will follow the directions below, drawing everything with their plate on top of their head!
 The kids will get a kick out of seeing everyone’s designs at the end.

 Draw a line for the grass.

 Draw a large tree on top of the grass.
 Add leaves if you want.

 Add a bird sitting on top of your tree.

 2 points if your tree touches the grass